testcontainers/testcontainers-go/docs/modules/neo4j.md

 Please read the [Create containers: Advanced Settings](../features/creating_container.md#advanced-settings) documentation for more information.

+#### Startup Commands

+!!!info
+    Not available until the next release of testcontainers-go <a href="https://github.com/testcontainers/testcontainers-go"><span class="tc-version">:material-tag: main</span></a>

+Testcontainers exposes the `WithStartupCommand(e ...Executable)` option to run arbitrary commands in the container right after it's started.

+!!!info
+    To better understand how this feature works, please read the [Create containers: Lifecycle Hooks](../../features/creating_container/#lifecycle-hooks) documentation.

+It also exports an `Executable` interface, defining one single method: `AsCommand()`, which returns a slice of strings to represent the command and positional arguments to be executed in the container.

+You could use this feature to run a custom script, or to run a command that is not supported by the module right after the Neo4j container is started.

 #### Logger

 This option sets a custom logger to be used by the container.
 Consider calling this before other `With` functions as these may generate logs.